 The World Summit of Nobel Peace Laureates in Mexico highlighted the 20th anniversary since the 1st Summit was launched in Rome in 1999.
-The meeting that started as a great idea of President Mikhail Gorbachev by gathering his fellow Nobel Peace Laureates and around a 1.000 people during the first version in 1999, has grown up considerably.
-Throughout the years, around 75.000 people have attended the summit all over the world.
-Since the launching of our youth program “Leading by Example” in 2012, we have encouraged 4.500 youth to create and develop their own projects for peace on community levels that has been supported by numerous partners, whose number has reached 145 universities and international organizations; and our most recent achievement being the creation of the Peace Curriculum at Universities that has already started to be implemented in partnering universities.
+The meeting that started as a great idea of President Mikhail Gorbachev by gathering his fellow Nobel Peace Laureates and around a 1000 people during the first version in 1999, has grown considerably.
+Throughout the years, around 75000 people have attended the Summits all over the world.
+Since the launch of our youth program, “Leading by Example”, in 2012, we have encouraged 4500 youth to create and develop their own projects for peace at community level, which has been supported by numerous partners, whose number has reached 145 universities and international organizations; and our most recent achievement being the creation of the Peace Curriculum at Universities that has already started to be implemented in partnering universities.

-The title of the 17th World Summit of Nobel Peace Laureates was “Leave your mark for Peace.”
+The title of the 17th World Summit of Nobel Peace Laureates was “Leave Your Mark for Peace.”
 The program was focused on both the Mexican legacy and the nation’s involvement in the global peacebuilding process.
 The program engaged civil society and youth from throughout the world by providing them the tools and strategies needed to achieve peace at the local and global levels.
-Given the location of the Summit and its proximity to a historic legacy as well as the home of many indigenous peoples, the summit addressed the needs of Native Cultures of the Americas, especially the Mayan.
+Given the location of the Summit and its proximity to a historic legacy, as well as the home of many indigenous peoples, the Summit addressed the needs of Native Cultures of the Americas, especially the Mayan.
 The Maya culture has stirred many of us to a new relationship with the Earth.
-As Nobel Prize Winner Dalai Lama quotes: “Education needs not only to develop our intelligence but also to support the basic human values of warm-heartedness and compassion.”
-This year, the summit has dedicated much attention to promoting peace education among young generations.
+In the words of Nobel Prize Winner, the Dalai Lama: “Education needs not only to develop our intelligence but also to support the basic human values of warm-heartedness and compassion.”
+This year, the Summit has dedicated much attention to promoting peace education among younger generations.

-At the Summit in Merida we have achieved an exceptional confirmation rate of distinguished attendees.
-30 Laureates, prize awarded organizations, and Peace Laureates Foundations confirmed their attendance.
+The Summit in Mérida achieved an exceptional confirmation rate of distinguished attendees, with 30 Laureates, prize-awarded organizations, and Peace Laureate Foundations confirming their attendance.

-We also had the highest number of youth delegates coming to a Summit to participate in our Leading by Example Program.
-Around 1 000 youth delegates attended the Summit, the Mexican being the largest local delegation in our history.
+We also had the highest number of youth delegates attending a Summit so as to participate in our Leading by Example Program.
+Around 1 000 youth delegates attended the Summit, with the Mexican Delegation being the largest local delegation in Summit history.

 List of all attendees: